panoskoutris/high-frequency-circuits-and-devices/README.md

 | `get_average_reflection.m` | Computes the average |Γ| for use in optimization. |
 | `power_matching.m` | Power transfer analysis using matching network and reactive elements. |

-> ℹ️ Matching design was optimized using the Grey Wolf Optimizer (not included).
+>  Matching design was optimized using the Grey Wolf Optimizer (not included).
 Results and analysis appear in `report.pdf`.

 ---

-## 📶 Part 2 — Waveguides & Antenna Arrays
+##  Part 2 — Waveguides & Antenna Arrays

 This section focuses on waveguide dielectric estimation and radiation modeling of antenna arrays using analytical and numerical methods.

-### 🔧 Key Scripts
+###  Key Scripts

 | File | Description |
 |------|-------------|